scrapy/scrapy/docs/intro/tutorial.rst

 Extracting data in our spider
 -----------------------------

 Let's get back to our spider.
-Until now, it doesn't extract any data in particular, just saves the whole HTML page to a local file.
+Until now, it hasn't extracted any data in particular, just saving the whole HTML page to a local file.
 Let's integrate the extraction logic above into our spider.

 A Scrapy spider typically generates many dictionaries containing the data